Jablonec nad Nisou: Sport

 Jablonec has a swimming pool, three football and athletic stadiums, and an ice hockey arena.

-The city is nowadays represented by FK Jablonec in the Czech First League.
+The city is represented by FK Jablonec in the Czech First League.
+The club has been a stable member of the league since 1994.

 Before the World War II, a number of ethnic German football clubs existed in Gablonz, Fortuna, DSK and BSK.
 These were merged into NSTG Gablonz in 1939 by the Nazis, NSTG standing for Nationalsozialistische Turngemeinde.
 NSTG played in the Gauliga Sudetenland but disappeared with the end of the war.
 BSK however was reformed in 1950 in Bavaria, under the name of BSK Neugablonz.

 Sights

 The historical city centre is formed by squares Dolní, Mírové, Horní, and Anenské, which lies close to each other, and their surroundings.
-The city hall, called New Town Hall, is located on Mírové Square and is a functionalistic building from 1931–1933.
-The Old Town Hall on Dolní Square is a building from 1867–1869 with a typical square tower.
+The Old Town Hall with a typical square tower was built on Dolní Square in 1867–1869.
 Today it serves as a library.

+The current city hall is called New Town Hall and is located on Mírové Square.
+It is a functionalistic building, built in 1930–1933.
+It is an excellent example of interwar modern architecture.
+For its value, it has been protected as a national cultural monument since 2024.

-There are several churches in the city: Church of Saint Anne (a Baroque building from 1865–1867), Church of the Most Sacred Heart of Jesus (a brick building from 1930–1931), Church of the Exaltation of the Holy Cross (an Art Nouveau style building from 1900–1902, one of the most important sacral Art Nouveau buildings in Europe), and Protestant Dr. Farský Church (a pseudo-Gothic building from 1892).
+There are several churches in the city: Church of Saint Anne (built in the Baroque style in 1865–1867), Church of the Most Sacred Heart of Jesus (a brick building, built 1930–1931), Church of the Exaltation of the Holy Cross (built in the Art Nouveau style in 1900–1902; one of the most important sacral Art Nouveau buildings in Europe), and Protestant Dr. Farský Church (a pseudo-Gothic building from 1892).

 The tradition of costume jewellery production is presented in the Museum of Glass and Costume Jewellery.
 It was founded in 1904 and it is located in an Art Nouveau building.